IntersectMBO/cardano-node/doc/getting-started/understanding-config-files.md

 `TurnOnLogMetrics`: Enable the collection of various OS metrics such as memory and CPU use.
 These metrics can be directed to the logs or monitoring backends.

 `setupBackends`, `defaultBackends`, `hasEKG`and `hasPrometheus`: The system supports a number of backends for logging and monitoring.
-This settings list the the backends available to use in the configuration.
+This settings list the backends available to use in the configuration.
 The logging backend is called `Katip`.
 Also enable the EKG backend if you want to use the EKG or Prometheus monitoring interfaces.

 `setupScribes` and `defaultScribes`: For the Katip logging backend we must set up outputs (called scribes) The available types of scribe are: